Women Stem Up

 1.1.
 ABOUT THE COURSE

-The fellow staff can be great discussion partners and so also the students: see what subjects they wish to talk about, feel safe talking about, what they do not know — what you yourself do not know much and they can tell you.
+Both fellow staff members and students can be great discussion partners: ask them what subjects they want to talk about, and feel safe doing so — and what you yourself can learn from them and their experiences.
 We can learn as much from students as they can from us teachers.

-A course cannot include everything and a perfect course does not exist, similarly, it is fine to make mistakes but it is important to learn from it and self-reflect on one’s own biases, privileges, power dynamics, identity and in general their own situatedness – and the term biases and privileges here in this context is important.
+A course cannot include everything, and a perfect course does not exist; similarly, it is okay to make mistakes but it is important to learn from them and self-reflect on one’s own biases, privileges, power dynamics, identity and in general your own situatedness.

 “Do not hesitate to be the killjoy in the room and call out misbehavior – especially as teachers” (quote from a student at Linköping University spring 2024)